marcussacana/NewAxis/README.md

 **NewAxis Project** - By Marcussacana

 Special thanks to the 3D gaming community and all contributors who help expand game support!

+## Disclaimer:

+This project is independent and is not affiliated with, endorsed by, sponsored by, or otherwise associated with Acer Inc. All trademarks belong to their respective owners.

 ---